1987 Ming Court Affair: Taib Mahmud's response

 In response to criticisms of Abdul Rahman and his supporters, Taib Mahmud, as the president of PBB, removed Salleh Jafaruddin from his PBB's deputy secretary-general post.
 A Taib loyalist, Wan Madzihi Wan Mahdzar, became the new deputy secretary-general.
-In November 1985, Taib also suspended Wan Habib Syed Mahmud from PBB's vice-president post, Haji Bala Munir from publicity chief, and Haji A.S.
+In November 1985, Taib also suspended Wan Habib Syed Mahmud from PBB's vice-president post, Haji Balia Munir from publicity chief, and Haji A.S.
 Jaya from assistant-publicity chief.
 Adenan Satem, a Taib loyalist, became the new publicity chief.

 Taib also started to reshuffle his cabinet in 1985 by creating three new ministries and abolishing two others.
 Taib placed the newly created Ministry of Resource Planning under him so that he could control the distribution of timber concessions.
 Taib retained the portfolio firmly under him until his retirement in 2014.
 Such power of distributing timber concessions was previously held under a Rahman loyalist named Noor Tahir.
 Noor Tahir was later given a less important portfolio which was Ministry of Environment and Tourism.
 Hafsah Harun, another Rahman loyalist, was given the portfolio of Minister of Social Development.